 How to select

-" Soybean oil is also used by the food industry in a variety of food products including salad dressings, sandwich spreads, margarine, bread, mayonnaise, non-dairy coffee creamers and snack foods.
+• It is commonly used as a salad oil, and in the preparation of salad dressings, sandwich spreads, margarine, bread, mayonnaise, non-dairy coffee creamers, crumb coatings, baking mixes and snack foods.

 How to store

-" Soybean oil contains natural antioxidants which remain in the oil even after extraction.
+• Soybean contains natural antioxidants which remain in the oil even after extraction.
 These antioxidants help to prevent the oxidative rancidity.

 • The major unsaturated fatty acids in soybean oil triglycerides are 7% alpha-Linolenic acid (C-18:3); 51% linoleic acid (C-18:2); and 23% oleic acid (C-18:1).
 It also contains saturated fatty acids, namely, 4% stearic acid and 10% palmitic acid.